SteveDoyle2/NASTRAN-95/um/substructure.md

-=PAGE=
-2.7  SUBSTRUCTURE CONTROL DECK
+# 2.7  SUBSTRUCTURE CONTROL DECK

    The Substructure Control Deck options provide to you commands needed to control the execution of NASTRAN for automated multi-stage substructure